PrismarineJS/mineflayer/docs/pages/docs/API.en.md

 #### bot.time.moonPhase

-月相
+Phase of the moon.

-0-7，其中0表示满月
+0-7 where 0 is full moon.

 #### bot.time.bigAge

-世界的年龄以tick为单位
+Age of the world, in ticks.

-此值为BigInt类型，即使在非常大的值下也准确。 (more than 2^51 - 1 ticks)
+This value is of type BigInt and is accurate even at very large values. (more than 2^51 - 1 ticks)

 #### bot.time.age